bereket2sh/glaucoma-detection-clinical-notes/README.md

 - **Stratified by race**: Asian, Black, White subgroups
 - **Fairness analysis**: ROC curves and comparison tables

-## 📚 Documentation

-See the `docs/` folder for detailed documentation.

 ## 🔧 Requirements

 - Python 3.8+